Cohomology and the Brauer groups of diagonal surfaces: Introduction

 {\rm (2)} If $X$ is equivalent to the diagonal quartic surface with coefficients $(1,2,-2)$ or $(1,8,-8)$, then the $2$-primary torsion subgroup of $\Br(X)/\Br_1(X)$ is $\Z/2$; otherwise this subgroup is~$0$.}

 The two exceptional surfaces in (2) are non-equivalent over $\Q$ but equivalent, hence isomorphic over $\Q(i)$.
 We do not know whether they are isomorphic over~$\Q$.
 Both have rational points over $\Q$.
-In Proposition \ref{comp} we show that multiplying two of the coefficients by $-4$ gives rise to surfaces with isomorphic Galois representations with coefficients $\Q_2$ and $\Z_\ell$ for any odd prime $\ell$.
+In Proposition \ref{comp} we show that multiplying two of the coefficients by $-4$ gives rise to surfaces with isomorphic Galois representations in the second \'etale cohomology group with coefficients $\Q_2$ and $\Z_\ell$ for any odd prime $\ell$.
 By analogy with the Tate module of abelian varieties one may conjecture that these surfaces are related by an isogeny whose degree is a power of $2$.

-By the main theorem, only finitely many diagonal quartic surfaces over $\Q$ or $\Q(i)$, up to isomorphism, have non-zero 2-torsion in the transcendental Brauer group.
+By the main theorem, only finitely many diagonal quartic surfaces with coefficients in $\Q$, considered over $\Q$ or $\Q(i)$, up to isomorphism, have non-zero 2-torsion in the transcendental Brauer group.
 In contrast, there are infinitely many non-equivalent diagonal quartic surfaces over $\Q$ with odd order torsion in the transcendental Brauer group.
-Indeed, by \cite[Thm.
-1.1]{IS} the {\em odd} torsion subgroup of $\Br(X)/\Br_1(X)$ is $0$, unless $-3a_1a_2a_3$ is a fourth power or $-4$ times a fourth power in $\Q$ when this subgroup is $\Z/3$, or $125a_1a_2a_3$ is a fourth power or $-4$ times a fourth power in $\Q$ when this subgroup is $\Z/5$.
+Indeed, by \cite[Thm.~1.1]{IS} the {\em odd} torsion subgroup of $\Br(X)/\Br_1(X)$ is $0$, unless $-3a_1a_2a_3$ is a fourth power or $-4$ times a fourth power in $\Q$ when this subgroup is $\Z/3$, or $125a_1a_2a_3$ is a fourth power or $-4$ times a fourth power in $\Q$ when this subgroup is $\Z/5$.
 (When $\Q$ is replaced by $\Q(i)$ we have $(\Z/3)^2$ and $(\Z/5)^2$ instead of $\Z/3$ and $\Z/5$, respectively.)
 Thus we now have a complete classification of the transcendental Brauer groups of diagonal quartic surfaces with coefficients in $\Q$ over $\Q$ and $\Q(i)$.
+Note that the method of our paper works for all primes $\ell$, so our Proposition \ref{Gal} directly implies \cite[Thm.~1.1]{IS}, which was proved by a different method that works only for odd $\ell$.

-In particular, we show the non-existence of a 2-primary Brauer--Manin obstruction to the Hasse principle alluded to in \cite[p.
+As a consequence, we show non-existence of a 2-primary Brauer--Manin obstruction to the Hasse principle alluded to in \cite[p.
 660]{ISZ}.

 {\bf Corollary} {\em Let $X$ be a diagonal quartic surface over $\Q$ with coefficients $a_1,a_2,a_3$ such that $a_1a_2a_3$ is a square in $\Q$.
 Then $\Br(X)=\Br_1(X)$.}

 We can be even more precise: carrying out calculations of step (c) we describe the structure of the extension